MohammadTeeU/hand-written-digits/README.md

 handwriting documents into digital form.
-Set an image that is content a handwritten digits then detects it, and converts to ASCII that can be known by the computer. it's the hard task of a computer because there are many types of handwritten digits. the accuracy and matches of detects <code>90%-98%</code>, can obtain this by test a knowns of samples then check the correct average results.
+Set an image that is content a handwritten digits then detects it, and converts to ASCII that can be known by the computer.

+It's the hard task of a computer because there are many types of handwritten digits. the accuracy and matches of detects <code>90%-98%</code>, can obtain this by test a knowns of samples then check the correct average results.
 <h6>
   <br>